 On top of the basic contact form functionality provided by the Contact Form 7 plugin, there is also a file upload option, giving users the ability to attach images, documents, screenshots, translation files and anything else which they may need to send to you.

 Captcha proxies aka proxy captcha are proxy servers that can help you evade anti-spam systems while solving Captchas.
+You can also try the platform of 1337X for similar options.

 Anybody with a WordPress website that allows user comments will agree that they have probably been through hundreds of spam comments before finding one that is meaningful and useful.
 Since spam is not only a nuisance but also has an effect on the credibility of your site, it is an issue that must be swiftly dealt with.